khalyomede/blog/source/_post/is-open-source-really-open.md

 ## A misusage

 One day, trying to setup another side project, I had to swap tools for performance matters.
-Operating the switch was not easy, because the previous tool, a web bundler, was doing so much behing the scene, that switching to the new, more rudimentary one, would force me to find alternatives to cover some of my needs.
+Operating the switch was not easy, because the previous tool, a web bundler, was doing so much behind the scene, that switching to the new, more rudimentary one, would force me to find alternatives to cover some of my needs.

 Like anybody, I first tried to find existing tool, and hopefuly I found one that would fit my need: cache busting files by appending a hash in the name.